JumpCloud

 JumpCloud is an American enterprise software company headquartered in Louisville, Colorado.
 The company was formally launched in 2013 at TechCrunch Disrupt Battlefield with its announcement of an automated server management tool.
-JumpCloud offers a cloud-based directory platform for identity management.
+JumpCloud offers a cloud-based directory platform that centralizes identity, access, and device management for both human and non-human identities.

 History

 JumpCloud received a seed round of funding of $1.2 million in December 2012, and a $3 million Series A round in January 2014.
 The company completed Series B funding in August 2015 with a $4.3 million investment.

 In November 2017, JumpCloud raised an additional $20 million series C round.
 In May 2019, JumpCloud raised a series D round of financing of $50 million.

 In November 2020 it closed a $75 million Series E funding.
 In January 2021, the company added $25 million to its Series E financing, closing the round at $100 million.

 In September 2021, JumpCloud announced a $159 million Series F investment, at a valuation of $2.56 billion.

 In early 2020, the company moved to a new office in Louisville, Colorado.
 During the COVID-19 pandemic, the company became fully remote, with staff in multiple states.

 On February 24, 2022, JumpCloud acquired the password management and authenticator app, MYKI, to expand its product offerings in the identity and access management space.
 The MYKI service was shut down in April 2022, with its technology integrated into JumpCloud's platform.

 A partnership between JumpCloud and Google Workspace was announced on April 24, 2023, with a press release detailing the new joint offering.
 The collaboration aims to offer a modern alternative to legacy on-premises systems, centralizing identity, access, and device management to enhance security and streamline IT operations.

 In July 2023, JumpCloud experienced a network intrusion, allowing hackers to conduct downstream attacks to other organizations.
 Cybersecurity firm SentinelOne first attributed the attack to North Korean state-sponsored hackers, which JumpCloud CISO Bob Phan later confirmed.

 In August 2023, JumpCloud acquired the technology of UK-based cybersecurity firm Zercurity.
 The acquisition brought advanced device-based monitoring, compliance, and asset management capabilities to JumpCloud's platform.

 In March 2024, JumpCloud acquired Resmo, an asset management and SaaS security solution.
 This acquisition aimed to provide customers with a unified solution for discovering and managing IT and cloud assets and to eliminate shadow IT (unmanaged applications and resources).

 In May 2025, Jumpcloud announced the acquisition of VaultOne, a developer of privileged access management (PAM) solutions headquartered in Curitiba, Brazil to augment the company's existing identity and access management (IAM), mobile device management (MDM), and single sign-on (SSO) offerings; terms were not disclosed.

 JumpCloud acquired Stack Identity in January 2025, with the purpose of strengthening its "identity-first security approach and enhance existing access management".